TheJacksonLaboratory/diachromatic/docs/count.rst

 | -op          | --out-prefix         | stim_rep1                                              | no       | Prefix for all generated files in output directory.              | prefix  |
 +--------------+----------------------+--------------------------------------------------------+----------+------------------------------------------------------------------+---------+

 Output files
 ~~~~~~~~~~~~

-The interactions are written to a tab separated text file the followning name by default:
+The interactions are written to a tab separated text file that has the following name by default:

     * ``interaction.counts.table.tsv``

-The structure of this file is similar to that of BED files.
+The structure of this file is similar to that of iBED files.
 Each line stands for one pair of interacting fragments.
 Consider the following example:

  ::

     chr7    42304777        42314850        A       chr3    152941166       152943990       I       12:2

 The first three columns contain the coordinates of a restriction fragment on chromosome 7.
-The ``A`` in column 4 indicates that this fragment is defined as active,
+The ``A`` in column 4
-i.e. it is part of a viewpoint that was enriched using capture technology.
+indicates that this fragment is defined to be active, i.e. it is part of a viewpoint that was enriched using capture technology.
 The information about active states of fragments originates either from the GOPHER digest file passed to Diachromatic
 using the ``-d`` option or from the additional input file passed using the ``-a`` option.